-The BIG news is that the Sebago to the Sea Trail is complete!
 Since 2007, members of the Sebago to the Sea Trail Coalition have been working hard to create one contiguous trail from Sebago Lake to Casco Bay.
-The trail complete, there is still more work to be done.
+Now that the Sebago to the Sea Trail is complete, read more about its history.

 In PHASE TWO of the project, we strengthened our Coalition's efforts and established working Regional Committees; agreed by consensus on the logo and tagline; established detailed maps of each town including trails in existence and those in the vision corridor; conducted site walks and developed trail plans for connectivity; developed outreach materials including a vision map and project summary; and began work with landowners; and acquired further funding for PHASE 3 of the project.
 In the fall, we facilitated public meetings in each region, gathering public input and comment on the vision corridor.